Hadronic tau decays at higher orders in QCD: Summary and Conclusions

 Achieving a precise determination of the strong coupling constant is among the central goals for the coming years and plays a pivotal role in Higgs, collider, and flavour phenomenology.
-The persistent tension between predictions based on FOPT and CIPT, together with the expected improvement in the precision of the strong coupling determination to the level of $\lesssim 0.2\%$~\cite{Boyle:2022uba,Davoudi:2022bnl}, represents a major challenge for an accurate description of the QCD dynamics in hadronic $\tau$ decays.
+The expected improvement in the precision of the strong coupling determination to the level of $\lesssim 0.2\%$~\cite{Boyle:2022uba,Davoudi:2022bnl}, represents a major challenge for an accurate description of the QCD dynamics in hadronic $\tau$ decays.
 Addressing this issue is therefore essential for a robust and reliable extraction of the strong coupling from hadronic $\tau$ decay measurements.

-Since explicit calculations of higher-order perturbative contributions to hadronic $\tau$ decays are not expected to become available in the near future, the development of reliable estimation techniques remains crucial for precision phenomenology.
-In this work, we investigate the use of nonlinear sequence-transformation methods to improve the convergence properties of the perturbative series relevant to hadronic $\tau$ decays.
-In particular, we apply the Shanks transformation and its several generalisations constructed through the Wynn’s $\varepsilon$-algorithm, including the SS modification, a new modification of the $\varepsilon$-algorithm introduced in this work together with its regularised implementation, and Brezinski’s $\theta$ algorithm, to the perturbative quantity $\delta^{(0)}$.
+Since explicit calculations of higher-order perturbative contributions to hadronic $\tau$ decays are not expected to become available in the foreseeable future, the development of reliable and theoretically well-motivated estimation techniques remains essential for precision QCD phenomenology.
+In this work, we have investigated the application of nonlinear sequence-transformation methods to improve the convergence properties of the perturbative series for the quantity $\delta^{(0)}$, which constitutes the dominant QCD correction in hadronic $\tau$ decays and is known to be asymptotic and slowly convergent.

-The perturbative series for $\delta^{(0)}$ constitutes the dominant contribution to the QCD correction in hadronic $\tau$ decays and is known to be slowly convergent and asymptotic in nature.
-The sequence transformations considered here are designed to accelerate the convergence of such series or to extract reliable information from their truncated forms.
-In our analysis, these methods are used to generate rational expressions, from which higher-order perturbative coefficients are obtained by series expansion, in close analogy with standard Pad\'e-based approaches.

-Within this framework, we have estimated the higher-order coefficients $c_{5,1}$–$c_{12,1}$ of the perturbative expansion.
-We find that the values obtained from the different sequence transformation methods are mutually consistent and in good agreement with existing estimates available in the literature.
-It is particularly noteworthy that the predictions for the higher-order coefficients $c_{5,1}$–$c_{12,1}$, obtained using completely independent mathematical techniques, such as the standard Borel--Pad\'e methods employed in Refs.~\cite{Boito:2018rwt,BeJa}, the Levin-type transformations used in Ref.~\cite{Abbas:2025dpm}, and the Shanks sequence-transformation approach adopted in the present work, converge towards a common set of values.
-In particular, the results of this work, together with the Levin-type predictions of Ref.~\cite{Abbas:2025dpm}, further strengthen the confidence in the standard estimates reported in Refs.~\cite{Boito:2018rwt,BeJa}.